Continuing Education Activity

 Mechanism of Action

 The most severe adverse effects of EPO are related to a significant risk of thrombotic events, particularly in surgical patients.
-Supplemental use of ESAs causes an increase in blood viscosity because of a higher rate of erythrocyte production.
-Given this and given less of a vasodilatory effect due to a low baseline pO2, there is an increased risk of ischemic stroke and myocardial infarction.
-There is also an increased risk of venous thromboembolism, and some have proposed the use of antithrombotic prophylaxis in patients receiving ESA.
+Supplemental use of erythropoietin stimulating agents leads to an increase in blood viscosity because of a higher rate of erythrocyte production.
+Given this, as well as the reduced vasodilatory effect due to a low baseline pO2, there is an associated increased risk of ischemic stroke and myocardial infarction.
+There is also an increased risk of venous thromboembolism, and some have proposed the use of antithrombotic prophylaxis in patients receiving ESA therapy.

 There has been concern regarding the potential progression of tumorigenesis in patients with certain forms of cancer, particularly breast cancer, non-small cell lung cancer, head and neck cancer, lymphoid cancer, and cervical cancer.
 The mechanism is through increased cell signaling and tumor angiogenesis.